Accounting signals that need context

 The Most Important Grade

 Grade C is where the real work begins.
-Unlike A and B (which are straightforward "clean" signals) and F (which demands caution), Grade C requires judgment.
+Unlike A and B, which have few accounting-risk signals, Grade C requires judgment.
 Here are the most common patterns we see:

 Stock-based compensation (SBC): Many technology companies compensate employees heavily with stock options and RSUs.
 This dilutes shareholders and inflates reported earnings relative to economic reality.
 It is also how the best tech companies attract talent.
 Our SBC check flags companies where SBC exceeds a material threshold — but for companies like Alphabet, Meta, or Salesforce, this is a permanent feature of the business, not a temporary distortion.